Physical Education – a Wicked Problem

 the opposite terms suggesting sport as a movement form that can satisfy

-as an educative purpose in a ‘social sense’ for the development of ‘active
+as from an educative purpose in a ‘social sense’ for the development of ‘active

 citizenship’.
 How sport teaching in physical education can be pedagogically